Imdelltra

 What is Imdelltra?

-Imdelltra (tarlatamab-dlle) is a bispecific T-cell engager with two arms that bind to different targets.
-One arm binds to DLL3 expressed on the surface of cells, including tumor cells, and the other binds to CD3 expressed on the surface of T-cells.
-This brings T-cells and tumor cells closer together.
-Imdelltra works by activating the immune system at the site of the cancer.
+Imdelltra (full biologic name tarlatamab-dlle) is a bispecific T-cell engager with two arms that activate a patient's T-cells to attack Delta-like ligand (DLL3)-expressing SLCL.
+One part of Imdelltra works by binding to DLL3 expressed on the surface of cells, including tumor cells, and the other part binds to CD3 expressed on the surface of T-cells.
+This brings T-cells and tumor cells closer, activating the immune system directly at the cancer site.

-Imdelltra was approved on 16 May 2024 under the accelerated approval designation.
+Imdelltra was FDA-approved on 16 May 2024 under the accelerated approval designation.
 Continued approval may be contingent upon continued benefits seen in clinical trials.

 Imdelltra side effects